Lysol maker urges people not to inject disinfectants after Trump remarks

-Lysol and Dettol maker Reckitt Benckiser warned people against using disinfectants to treat the coronavirus, after U.S. President Donald Trump suggested researchers try putting disinfectants into patients' bodies.
+Lysol and Dettol maker Reckitt Benckiser on Friday warned people against using disinfectants to treat the coronavirus, after U.S. President Donald Trump suggested researchers try putting disinfectants into patients' bodies.

+"Bleach and other disinfectants are not suitable for consumption or injection under any circumstances," it said.
+Trump earlier said researchers should try to apply their findings to coronavirus patients by inserting light or disinfectant into their bodies.

 "Is there a way we can do something like that by injection, inside, or almost a cleaning?" he said.
 "It would be interesting to check that."
-Reckitt said due to recent speculation and social media activity, it had been asked whether internal usage of disinfectants may be appropriate for investigation or use as a treatment for coronavirus.
+The comments sparked worry that people might misuse household cleaning products.

+"We have a responsibility as a company to make sure people are using our products as intended and are following the guidance on the label and not unintentionally misusing them because of different suggestions," a spokeswoman for Reckitt told Reuters.
+"We wanted to make sure nobody misinterpreted his comments and nobody would deliberately or accidentally use the product in a way in which it was not intended."

+Frank Vandall, professor of law at Emory University School of Law in Atlanta, said the messenger was important.
+"There are many people who could say that if the president says it, poof, that's good enough for me."

 - READ MORE ON: